openUC2/UC2-GIT/APPLICATIONS/APP_POL_Brewster_Angle_Experiment/Readme.md

 </p>

 ## New Ideas
 We are open to new ideas.
-Please contribute the project freely, this place is a free country which is built by codes and machines :robot:
+Please contribute to the project freely, this place is a free country which is built by codes and machines :robot: